Womenspace Mission Statement:

 - Every Day: An average of 3 women nationwide are killed by a current of former intimate partner.

 For more information, take a look at our latest booklet,

 “Intimate Partner Violence (IPV): What it is, How to Recognize it; What you can do about it.”

 Walk-in services at our Crisis & Support Center (1577 Pearl St.) are available from 10-3, M-F. Those seeking help for intimate partner violence situations can sit with an advocate and tell their story.
 Our advocates are experienced, supportive, knowledgeable, respectful, and compassionate.
 Please do not hesitate to come in if you think you are in an abusive relationship.
 We can help!
 Our Crisis Line is available 24/7 at 541-485-6513.

 Let’s work together as a community to make Lane County a safer place to live in 2014.

 What can YOU do to help end the silence?

 Click here for ten ways you can support Womenspace and the survivors we serve.

 Visit Employment Opportunities for the most recent position openings at Womenspace.

 Visit Volunteer Opportunities for information about volunteering at Womenspace.
-The next Volunteer Advocate Training is scheduled for October, 2014.
+The next Volunteer Advocate Training is scheduled for January, 2015.
 Volunteers can apply at anytime during the year.
 Please contact us for additional information.